Welcome to the Tulsa County Assessor's Website

 Tulsa County Assessor

-The Assessor is responsible for placing a fair market value on property as of the tax date.
+The Assessor is responsible for placing a fair cash (market) value on property as of the tax date.
 Oklahoma property taxes are "ad valorem", a Latin term meaning "as to value".
 Property tax systems are based on market value of real, personal and public service properties.
 All property in the State of Oklahoma is taxable unless a federal or state law provides an exemption.
 Public service properties are centrally valued by the Oklahoma Tax Commission.
 County Assessors in Oklahoma are responsible for establishing values of all taxable property within a county.
 This value is converted into an assessment, which is one component in the computation of real property tax bills.
 The Assessor has no jurisdiction or responsibility for taxing jurisdiction budgets or establishing the tax rate.

 By Title 68 Section 2815 of the Ad Valorem Tax code, "The County Assessor shall take an oath that s/he will assess all property as provided by law."
 To ensure that fair and equal assessments are achieved, this office has field appraisers who continually work to update property records.
 Tulsa County's appraisal system is based on modern, sound and nationally accepted appraisal principles and methods.